Princess in a Tower

 - The dragon is a prince that was transformed by the king’s wizard.
 The princess flew away with the dragon so they could be together.
 They would trade all that they have to anyone that could break their curse.

-- Should the player can manage to get the witch out of the castle the dragon would attack her.
+- If the player can get the witch out of the castle the dragon would attack her.

-- Should the player find a way into the castle, the dragon won’t allow them to leave with anything they found inside.
+- If the player can find a way into the castle, the dragon won’t allow them to leave with anything they found inside.

 - If the witch dies, the spell is broken.